AbhinavThukral97/GeneralisedNeuralNetwork/README.md

 ## About the OCR implementation

-Optical Character Recognition is one the most generalised problems in machine learning.
+Optical Character Recognition is one of the most generalised problems in machine learning.
 The network implemented here uses the MNIST dataset and finds an accuracy of 96.34% with a modest single layer network.
 The activation functions used are ReLU for hidden layers and softmax for the output layer.

 ## Using the generalised code